estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

 7. Click **Next**.

    Flow uses the configuration you provided to initiate a connection with S3.
-It generates a specification with details of the capture, and another that contains details and a schema for the **collection** that will store the captured data in Flow.
+It generates a list of **collections** that will store the data inside Flow.
+In this case, there's just one collection from the bucket.

      Once this process completes, you can move on to the next step.
 If there's an error, go back and check your configuration.
 8. Click **Save and Publish**.

    Flow deploys, or **publishes**, your capture, including your change to the schema.
 You'll see a notification when the this is complete.